bwoodford/blog/content/shelf/index.md

 This is where I keep track of all the books I'm currently reading and have previously read.
 I read non-fiction frequently, but once in a while I'll slip in a science fiction book.

 #### Currently Reading
+* Reader, John - Cities
+* Dostoevsky, Fyodor - Notes from the Underground

+#### Previous Reads
+* Dostoevsky, Fyodor - Crime and Punishment
+* Pirsig, Robert - Zen and the Art of Motorcyle Maintenance
+* Bogle, John - The Little Book of Commone Sense Investing
+* Camus, Albert - The Stranger
+* Russell, Bertrand - A History of Western Philosophy
 * Orwell, George - Animal Farm
-* Russell, Bertrand - A History of Western Philosophy
-* Simmons, Dan - Hyperion

-#### Previous Reads
 * Zinsser, William - On Writing Well
 * Hunt, Morton - The Story of Psychology
 * Huxley, Aldous - Brave New World